Skip to content

 status: Code = Field(...)

-status_ext: Element = Field(...)
+status_ext: Element = Field(...) # Extensions for status

-Invariant constraints
+Invariant Constraints

 from fhircraft.fhir.resources.datatypes.R5.complex_types import Quantity